allwefantasy/spark-binlog/README.md

 ## Limitation

-1. MySQL BinlogFormat should be set as "Row"
-2. Version 0.1.1 only support insert/update/delete events.
+1. Version 0.2.2-SNAPSHOT only support insert/update/delete events.
 The other events will ignore.

 ## Usage